How to Transition to Outsourced RCM Services From an In-House Setup

-Losing control over an important process may cause some qualms in people who are so invested (mentally and financially) in their medical business.
+Losing control over an important process may cause some qualms in people who are so invested (mentally and financially) in their healthcare organization.

-The RCM services company with which you partner will no doubt stay up-to-date on industry best practices and government initiatives.
+The revenue cycle management services company with which you partner will no doubt stay up-to-date on industry best practices and government initiatives.
 Remember, they should be motivated to be as effective as possible for their customers, especially since they don’t get paid if you don’t get paid.

 Loss of Revenue During the Transition Period

-It’s possible there could be some financial hiccups at first when you begin the transition to outsourced RCM services.
+It’s possible there could be some financial hiccups at first when you begin the transition to outsourced revenue cycle management services.

-That type of RCM service would begin to generate revenue from Day One.
+That type of RCM service would begin to generate patient service revenue from Day One.

 Reasons for Outsourcing